NeuralLog/server/README.md

 #### Using npm Scripts

-You can also use the npm scripts:
+You can also use the npm scripts with the default Docker Compose file:

 ```bash
 # Start the server